 Water means provision of and access to clean, fresh potable water of a drinkable temperature which is free from contamination and provided in a suitable manner, in sufficient volume, and at suitable intervals to at all times maintain normal hydration for the age, species, condition, size and types of each Animal, except as otherwise prescribed by a Veterinarian or as dictated by naturally occurring states of hibernation.
-An Animal confined outdoors shall have a continuous supply of clean, fresh, and potable water.
+An Animal confined outdoors shall have a continuous supply of clean, fresh, and potable water, unless the Animal is under direct supervision.